 Whether you’re buying a home for the first time or a longtime homeowner thinking about refinancing, mortgage rates should be a top concern.
-Making sure you have the lowest rate possible on your mortgage is key to potentially saving up to thousands of dollars over the life of your loan.
+Making sure you have the lowest rate possible on your mortgage is key to saving potentially thousands of dollars over the life of your loan.

 One important factor that affects mortgage rates is the federal funds rate.
-This rate often makes headlines, but it may sound like financial jargon.
-To better understand how and why interest rates fluctuate — plus, how to get a good rate on your home loan — learn the definition of the federal funds rate and what it means for mortgages.
+To better understand how and why interest rates fluctuate — plus, how to get a good rate on your home loan — it’s important to learn the definition of the federal funds rate and what it means for mortgages.

 The policymaking panel of the Federal Reserve, the country’s central bank, sets a target range for the federal funds rate.
-It influences the federal funds rate through open market operations — more on that later.
+This panel, called the Federal Open Market Committee, influences the federal funds rate through open market operations.

 Who sets the federal funds rate?

-The Federal Open Market Committee, which is the policymaking panel of the Federal Reserve, is responsible for determining the target federal funds rate.
-The 12-member committee comprises the board of governors of the Federal Reserve System, the president of the Federal Reserve Bank of New York, and rotating seats filled by the other Reserve Bank presidents.
+The FOMC is responsible for determining the target federal funds rate.
+The 12-member committee comprises the seven members of the board of governors of the Federal Reserve System, the president of the Federal Reserve Bank of New York, and four rotating members drawn from the remaining 11 Reserve Bank presidents.

 How does the Fed set interest rates?